bisgardo/github-action-parse-ref/README.md

 - `ref`: The fully resolved valid ref.
 Empty if ref is invalid.

 The action doesn't fail if the input ref is invalid.
-For example, the parsing will succeed if the ref is ending with a `/` which is invalid.
+For example, the parsing will succeed if the ref ends with "/" which is invalid.
-The `ref` output can be used to detect invalid refs as it is always valid or empty.
+The `ref` output can be used to detect if the input ref is invalid as it is always valid or empty.

 ## Example